jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 We propose a scoring function to favor nodes with the lowest combined network cost based on the pod's AppGroup.

-Workload allocations (workload name, replica id, hostname) are available in the AppGroup CRD updated by the controller.
+Workload allocations (workload name, replica id, hostname) are available in the AppGroup CR updated by the controller.

-Network weights among regions and zones in the cluster are available in the NetworkTopology CRD.
+Network weights among regions and zones in the cluster are available in the NetworkTopology CR.

 First, we check if pods are already running for the Pod's AppGroup.
 Otherwise, we score all candidate nodes equally.